-Idiosyncratic and attractive church design of the interwar years by George Drysdale, a pupil and partner of Leonard Stokes.
+An idiosyncratic and attractive church design of the interwar years by George Drysdale, a pupil and partner of Leonard Stokes.
 The church and presbytery were built together, and both are clad in painted brick and roofed in Cornish slate.
-The tall western bell cote and white painted brickwork give something of the flavour of a Spanish Mission church.
+The tall western bellcote and white painted brickwork give something of the flavour of a Spanish mission church.
 Otherwise the church has a more basilican character, but with some attractive and quirky Arts and Crafts touches.
-Despite the highly regrettable replacement of the church and presbytery windows in PVCu, this is an original design with lots of good detail, which makes a positive contribution to the local scene.
+Despite the regrettable replacement of the church and presbytery windows in uPVC, this is an original design with lots of good detail, which makes a positive contribution to the local scene.

 The church is orientated southwest-northeast, but this description follows conventional liturgical orientation.

 Church and presbytery, 1933-4 by George Drysdale.
 In a free Renaissance style, with early Christian, Art Nouveau and Spanish mission elements.
 Painted brick laid in Flemish bond, grey-green Cornish slates to roofs, with some slate hanging to the chancel and west end of aisle walls.
 PLAN: The church consists of a nave with narthex and baptistery (now repository) under a western choir/organ gallery, narrow circulation aisles and sanctuary.
 There is a small Lady altar in an apsidal recess at the eastern end of the north aisle and a short corridor leading to a side entrance at the eastern end of the south aisle.
 The sanctuary arch is flanked by minor altars to the Sacred Heart andSt Joseph.
 Linked sacristies and presbytery to the east.